rafamessias/botinho.ai/components/survey-render/README.md

 # Survey Widget Component

-A reusable survey widget component that renders surveys based on survey ID and key, with support for all question types and customizable styling.
+A reusable survey widget component that renders surveys based on survey ID or JSON data, with support for all question types and customizable styling.

 ## Features